sgwhat/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Ge Song is an undergraduate student in the Department of Information Management and Information System of Nanjing University, and he is going to be a Master of Science in Information Technology student at HKUST.
+Ge Song is an undergraduate student in the Department of Information Management and Information System of Nanjing University, and he is going to be a Master of Science in Computer Science and Information Technology student at HKUST.
 His interests include Distributed System, High-Performance Computing and Data Mining.
 Ge Song worked as a Big Data Software Development Engineer Intern at Intel Asia-Pacific R&D Ltd. He developed projects for Apache-Spark, Intel-MKL&DAAL and Databricks during his internship.